jrouviere/bf-wasm/README.md

 # bf-wasm

 Compile a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) program into WebAssembly binary code.

-The resulting webassembly code is still pretty inefficient, but we rely on the browser to optimise it.
+The resulting webassembly code is very inefficient, but we rely on the browser to optimise it.
-So the end result is actually pretty fast because the webassembly code is optimised and compile to native code by the browser.
+So it is actually running pretty fast because the webassembly code is optimised and compiled into native code by the browser.

 As a reference, on my machine the mandelbrot.bf program runs in: